xmok/raycast-extensions/extensions/password-generator/README.md

 ## Generate Memorable Password

-Generates a password from 5–64 characters in length with options for case, numbers, special characters, and more.
+Generates a password with a specified format, with options for words, special characters, and random characters and numbers.

 | Preference | Description |
 | --- | --- |